-In December, 2004 Holdings issued the Holdings Notes.
-In connection with the Company's Initial Common Stock Offering, we used \$517 million of proceeds from the offering along with \$57 million of available cash to redeem certain of the Holdings Notes outstanding.
+In December 2004, Holdings issued the Holdings Notes.
+In connection with the Parent's initial common stock offering, Holdings used \$517 million of proceeds from Parent's offering along with \$57 million of available cash received as a dividend from us to redeem certain of the Holdings Notes outstanding.
 As of December 31, 2005, Holdings had \$178 million of debt on its balance sheet relating to such securities, net of issuance discounts.